slowernews/wisdom-tldr/README.md

 > *'Ultimately the only peace and security you can hope for from your enemies is their disappearance.'*

+> *'Reconciliation is out of the question.
+Only one side can win, and it must win totally.'*

 ===
 ###On winning

-It's not just about winning the war but the way you win it sets you up for the next round.
+It's not just about winning.
+The way you win it sets you up for the next round.

 > *'Win through your actions, never through argument.' -- Robert Greene (9th law of power)*